lsst-sqre/sqr-091/index.rst

 On successful creation of the job, returns a response of type job, containing the metadata about the newly-created job.
 This may be done via a redirect to the :ref:`Get job <uws-get-job>` operation.

+List jobs
+^^^^^^^^^

+Retrieve a list of jobs.

+Path
+    ``jobs``

+Operation type
+    query

+``GET`` may be used in the JSON network encoding.

+Parameters
+""""""""""

+phase (list of phase, optional, plural: phases)
+    Limit returned jobs to those in one of the given phases.

+after (timestamp, optional)
+    Limit returned jobs to those created after the given timestamp.

+last (integer, optional)
+    Limit returned jobs to the given number of records, prefering the most recent.
+    This limit is applied after other filtering.
+    For example, if both ``phase`` and ``after`` are given, along with ``limit=50``, this is a request for the 50 most recent jobs that satisfy the phase and creation timestamp constraints.

+Response
+""""""""

+On success, returns a list of objects representing jobs, sorted by descending creation time.
+Each object has the following labels.

+job (uri)
+    URL to a job record.
+    This should be the URL of the :ref:`uws-get-job` API that retrieves the job corresponding to this object.

+owner (string, optional)
+    Identity of the owner of the job, if the job is owned by a specific user.

+phase (phase)
+    Execution phase of the job.

+runId (string, optional)
+    The run ID provided by the client when creating the job, if any.

+creationTime (timestamp)
+    When the job was created.

 .. _uws-get-job:

 Get job